confidential-computing/governance/mentoring/PROJECT_IDEA_TEMPLATE.md

 # CCC Mentorship Program: Project Idea Template

 Welcome to the Confidential Computing Consortium (CCC) Mentorship Program.
-This guide is designed to help sponsors submit project ideas that will both challenge and nurture aspiring contributors interested in confidential computing.
+This guide is designed to help mentors submit project ideas that will both challenge and nurture aspiring mentees interested in confidential computing.
 Below, you'll find a template to help you craft a comprehensive project proposal, featuring an example based on a real project idea for Enarx.

 ## Project Idea Submission Template